-Every week children who are currently in foster care and waiting to be adopted are featured on local news stations and websites across the country.
-Each child is unique, but they all share something in common: They have all been waiting for their forever families for a long time.
+Every week, children who are currently in foster care and waiting to be adopted are able to be featured on local news stations and websites across the country.
+Each child is unique, but they all share something in common: they have all been waiting for their forever families for a long time.
+When local news stations and sites feature them, they show and tell what makes each child unique.
 These children’s beautiful personalities and talents are showcased not only in a small segment on local television, but also on the Wednesday’s Child website.

-Also on the Wednesday’s Child website is a section dedicated solely to Wednesday’s Child Success Stories.
-With over twenty seven pages of inspiring success stories, it’s clear that Wednesday’s Child is not only helping foster children find the family they’ve always wanted, but also inspiring others to participate in Foster Care.
+Also on the Wednesday’s Child website is a section dedicated solely to Wednesday’s Child Success Stories of children adopted from foster care because of their profiles.
+With over twenty seven pages of truly inspiring success stories, it’s clear that Wednesday’s Child is not only helping foster children find the family they’ve always wanted, but also inspiring others to participate in and aid Foster Care.

-The Dave Thomas Foundation for Adoption created this campaign many years ago as part of its efforts to be the voice for adoption and foster care.
+The Dave Thomas Foundation for Adoption created this campaign many years ago as part of its efforts to be the voice for adoption and for foster care.
 It currently features children in Atlanta, Los Angeles, New York, Washington D.C., and Philadelphia.
-The Foundation’s goal is to help the children in foster care find their families, and also advocate for foster care by eliminating the biases and misconceptions that currently surround the idea of foster care and adoption.
+The Foundation’s goal is to help the children in foster care find their families.
+It also has goals to advocate for foster care by eliminating the biases and misconceptions that currently surround many people’s ideas of foster care and of adoption.

 Through fundraising campaigns, like the #share4adoption Instagram heart cup campaign, the Dave Thomas Foundation for Adoption raises money to “promote awareness, assist policymakers and employers, provide free educational resources, and support adoption professionals and agencies.”